OlinScopeTwilio/FAQChatbot/README.md

 ![Deployment Roadmap](/visuals/DeploymentRoadmap.svg)
 The deployment for this template consists of uploading a JSON file to the Twilio console using the Twilio CLI and Autopilot plugin for the CLI.
 From this point, deployment activities moved to the Twilio console.
 In autopilot,

+## Additional Functions
+The functions for accessing the airtable base will be accessbile here shortly.
+Instructions will follow on how to apply these functions to the chatbot implementation as well.

 ## More info